 Applications are considered between October and January each year.
 We strongly advise you to submit your application as early as possible and before 15 January (the UCAS deadline).
 We're committed to considering all applications as quickly as possible but, in the interests of fairness, some decisions may be delayed until we've received all applications submitted by 15 January.

 We do interview selected candidates before making an offer.
-For 2016-17, the majority of our offers for Q300 (English Literature) will be made without interviews.
-QW34 (English and Theatre Studies) will continue to select by interview in person.
-QP36 (English Literature and Creative Writing) will interview on-line (portfolio and some questions to answer.)
+The majority of our offers for Q300 (English Literature) & QP36 (English Literature and Creative Writing) will be made without interviews.
+QW34 (English and Theatre Studies) will continue to selected by interview in person.
 In the case where an interview is offered, it is tailored to each candidate and designed to explore their individual suitability for studying at Warwick.

 Since 2012-13, we have piloted a scheme with the English Literature degree (Q300) to help identify students from especially challenging or non-traditional backgrounds.
 Students in this scheme will be continue to be offered an interview when, in the past, they might otherwise have been filtered out in the selection process.
 We hope this encourages more applications from talented students who have excelled in challenging circumstances and who show every sign they would thrive in the department.